rwk-unil/xSqueezeIt/README.md

 Where BM increases from 103 to 105 because the previous variant has two ALT_ALLELES A and T.

-The `BM` entry allows to extract GT data directly from a region query on the BCF, this is needed to achieve constant time random access, because variants overlapping a region may not be contiguous (e.g., with indels).
+The `BM` entry allows to extract GT data directly from a region query on the BCF, this is needed to achieve constant time random access.
+This also helps when because overlapping a region may not be contiguous (e.g., with indels).

 ## File Format Description